TRianR/CSCI3308_Project/README.md

 ###Functional Requirements:
 * 010 The system will keep track of user score -- 3
-* 011 The system will keep track of how high a user can jump --
+* 011 The system will keep track of how high a user can jump -- 5
-* 015 The system will keep track of how far a user can fall --
+* 015 The system will keep track of how far a user can fall -- 5
-* 016 The system will determine what surfaces/area the user is "safe" in --
+* 016 The system will determine what surfaces/area the user is "safe"/"unsafe" in -- 3
-* 017 The system will keep track of the player coordinates --
+* 017 The system will keep track of the player coordinates -- 5
-* 012 The system will keep track of the user life score and item usage --
+* 012 The system will keep track of the user life score and active items --
 * 014 The system will keep track of time spent playing each level -- 5

 ###Non-Functional Requirements: